Analytic thermal bootstrap meets holography: Numerical solution of the wave equation

 The same procedure can also be applied to the case of the spherical black hole.
 However, in this case $\tilde{f}_0$ must be given by~\eqref{eq:newtildef}, which expresses it as a function of the ratio $\beta/R$, and the metric must be modified accordingly to describe a spherical horizon.
 Moreover, the boundary conditions require an additional adjustment: for $d = 4$ and $\Delta_\phi = 3$, the boundary condition at $R$ must be replaced by the requirement of periodicity on the sphere.
 The resulting problem is a well-defined partial differential equation and can, in principle, be solved numerically.
 Nevertheless, the reality condition on $\tilde{f}_0$ constrains the ratio $\beta/R$ to be bounded from above.
 In addition, numerical analysis indicates that the solution is less accurate than in the planar case -- likely due to the more intricate structure of the differential equation and the subtleties of the boundary conditions -- which results in a poorer overall numerical convergence.

-In addition, we must recall that our analytical solution is defined up to an additive constant that depends on the ratio $\beta/R$.
-This constant can, in principle, be determined by matching the analytic result to the numerical solution.
-However, one can always adjust its value to minimize the discrepancy between the two results, which -- combined with the limited numerical accuracy -- makes it difficult to regard this comparison as a stringent quantitative test.
-Nonetheless, we provide a possible comparison in which the unknown constant is fixed by fitting the numerical data: in this case, the maximal relative error is approximately $4\%$.

-It would be interesting to obtain more precise numerical estimates in order to perform a stronger quantitative comparison and provide an independent confirmation of the results presented in this work.
-Indicatively, the procedure will be improved by understanding how to fix the arc contribution; another solution could be to numerically solve the equation in momentum space.
+It would be interesting to obtain more precise numerical estimates in order to perform a quantitative comparison with the principal contributions to the full correlators \eqref{eq:CorrelatorFiniteV1}-\eqref{eq:CorrelatorFiniteV5}, and provide an independent confirmation of the results presented in this work.